dwavesystems/dimod/docs/intro/intro_samples.rst

 For all supported sampleset methods, see :ref:`sampleset`.

-This example creates a sampleset then demonstrates some :class:`~dimod.SampleSet` properties and methods.
+This example creates a sample set and then demonstrates some :class:`~dimod.SampleSet` properties and methods.

 >>> bqm = dimod.generators.random.ran_r(1, 7)